 Making improvements to our view of older people is a nationwide need, beginning with the impressions we pass on to the next generation.
 A recent study suggests a very negative reaction to aging by young children from preschool through grade school, who determined that growing to be elderly would be “awful.”

 The lesson to be realized for all who interact with older adults?
 Replace coddling and stereotypes with straightforward, genuine respect.
-Heaven at Home Senior Care has taken strides every day towards this end, by providing considerate elder care to reinforce independence and quality of life, with a focus on always maintaining their dignity and individuality.
+Heaven at Home Senior Care has taken strides every day towards this end, by providing considerate in home care services to reinforce independence and quality of life, with a focus on always maintaining their dignity and individuality.